 Mirdif and Al Garhoud

-Built on either side of Dubai International Airport, Mirdif and Al Garhoud offer older style villa compounds with shared pool access.
-The rental prices are low to medium in these areas.
-The close proximity to good schools makes these popular areas for people with children who prefer value for money.
+Built on either side of Dubai International Airport, Mirdif and Al Garhoud offer older-style villa compounds with shared pool access.
+The rental prices are low to medium in these areas, and the proximity to good schools makes these popular areas for people with children who prefer value for money.

 Bur Dubai is one of the oldest parts of Dubai city.
 It consists of mostly low- to medium-rise apartment blocks built over shops and restaurants.
-Traditionally home to expatriates from the sub-continent and Filipinos, it is a bustling and vibrant area.
-It's great for singles or couples who enjoy the hustle and bustle, although parking can be an issue, and there aren't any good schools nearby.
+This vibrant area is great for singles or couples who enjoy the hustle and bustle, although parking can be an issue, and there aren't any good schools nearby.

 Discovery Gardens, Barsha Heights and Jumeirah Lake Towers (JLT)

-More high-rise apartment blocks are on offer in these areas but, sadly, in each case there are no views to speak of.
-Discovery Gardens is situated close to Jebel Ali Port at the end of “New” Dubai, while JLT is directly behind JBR on the opposite side of Sheikh Zayed Road.
-Barsha Heights (formerly known as Tecom) is a free-zone near to the Mall of the Emirates.
+More high-rise apartment blocks are on offer in these areas but, sadly, in each case, there are no views to speak of.
+Discovery Gardens is situated close to Jebel Ali Port at the end of 'New' Dubai, while JLT is directly behind JBR on the opposite side of Sheikh Zayed Road.
+Barsha Heights (formerly known as Tecom) is a free zone near the Mall of the Emirates.
 Accommodation is reasonably priced in these areas as there is plenty of availability.
 Serviced apartments are common in Barsha Heights and JLT.
 They are good areas for young couples or single people.